dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 [discouraged]: /guides/language/effective-dart/style#dont-explicitly-name-libraries

-To indicate a specific library, the preferred, modern syntax is to use a URI string that points directly to the library file, just like you use in other directives.
+The preferred syntax syntax is to use a URI string that points directly to the library file.
 If you have some library, `my_library.dart`, that contains:

 <?code-excerpt "my_library.dart"?>